-We are almost, as service providers and as women, it's accepted.
 We've become desensitized to it.
 The victims have become desensitized, so to the service providers...I have extensive victim service experience in [southern Canada] and it is vastly different here [in the north].
 There isn't acceptance [but] that this is a normal occurrence...there's something wrong with thinking that way.
 (Victim Services Worker C07)